matrix-org/matrix-spec-proposals/proposals/1219-storing-megolm-keys-serverside.md

    for Bitcoin addresses.

 This 58-character string is presented to the user to save.
-Implementations may add whitespace to the recovery key.
+Implementations may add whitespace to the recovery key; adding a space every 4th character is recommended.

 When reading in a recovery key, clients must disregard whitespace.
 Clients must base58-decode the code, ensure that the first two bytes of the decoded